section-engineering-education/engineering-education/content/articles/an-overview-of-convnext/index.md

 #### The idea of inception
 It involves adopting the idea of inception that [ResNeXt](https://arxiv.org/pdf/1611.05431.pdf) had introduced before.
 It involves splitting, transforming, and merging information.
 The main idea here is on depthwise convolution, which is a special case of grouped convolutions.
 Here, the number of groups equals the number of channels.

-> Depthwise convolutions are similar to the weighted sum operation in self-attention, which operates on a per-channel basis.
-For example, only mixing information in the spatial dimension.
+> These convolutions are similar to the weighted sum operation in self-attention.
+They operate on a per-channel basis by only mixing information in the spatial dimension.
 The adoption of this idea substantially improves performance.

 #### The inverted bottleneck
 In Swin Transformers, every transformer block creates an inverted bottleneck.
 The output of four blocks that get concatenated increases the size of the hidden dimensions by four times.
 In ConvNeXts, they copy this idea by devising an inverted bottleneck with an expansion ratio of `4`.
 This is found to increase the performance of the model.